 Wake up with the taste of summer orchards and barley in our New Dawn Pale.
 The colour of freshly cut straw with a distinctive fruit aroma, it’s well hopped to a refreshingly sharp finish.
 Especially welcome by thirsty workers.

 The legend of The Quest for the Golden Anchor demands the regular consumption of clean, pure and refreshing ale.
-Not surprisingly, it’s golden in colour with fruit and malt on the nose, satisfying biscuit flavours and a lasting malty aftertaste.
+This golden draught smacks of fruit and malt on the nose with pleasing biscuit flavours and a lasting malty aftertaste.

-A traditional English Bitter.
-This malty, smooth English bitter celebrates our history of rebellion and is named after the infamous Luddite rebel, Daniel Diggle of Nottingham.
-A textile worker who acted on his words, he first argued with, then shot his former employee and was hanged in front of The Galleries of Justice in 1817.
+This malty, smooth English bitter celebrates our history of rebellion and is named after the infamous Luddite Daniel Diggle of Nottingham.
+A textile worker who acted on his words, he first argued with, then shot his former employer and was hanged for his crime in front of The Galleries of Justice in 1817.